 Provision Non-domestic rates appeals The Council, as Billing Authority for the Blackburn with Darwen area, is required to make provisions for refunding ratepayers who have successfully appealed against the rateable value of their properties on the rating list.
 The total provision is calculated by the Billing Authority on behalf of the major preceptors (Lancashire Combined Fire Authority, Central Government and the Council).
 The amount appearing in the Balance Sheet has been adjusted to include only the Council's share of the provision.
-A further adjustment reflects the impact of a change in the Council's share from 49% to 73.5% for 2019/20, due to it joining with 13 of the other 14 councils across Lancashire to form a 75% Business Rates Retention (BRR) Pool Pilot. insurance claims Funds are set aside to cover liability claims in respect of highways third party liability, vehicle insurance, employer's liability, public liability and buildings insurance claims which are below the insurance excess and self-insured limit.
+A further adjustment reflects the impact of a change in the Council's share back to 49% from 73.5%.
+This increase in the Council's share of retained business rates was for the year 2019/20 only, due to it joining with 13 of the other 14 councils across Lancashire to form a 75% Business Rates Retention (BRR) Pool Pilot. insurance claims Funds are set aside to cover liability claims in respect of highways third party liability, vehicle insurance, employer's liability, public liability and buildings insurance claims which are below the insurance excess and self-insured limit.
 Municipal Mutual Insurance Limited (MMI) Provision in respect of MMI for costs due to be paid under the Scheme of Arrangement for managing the outstanding liabilities resulting from claims being made.
-Other Provisions A provision had been set aside to meet any potential future liabilities in respect of the aftercare costs for closed landfill sites within the Borough for which the Council has responsibility.
-As resources included in the capital programme to fund ongoing remediation measures are deemed to be sufficient the provision is no longer required.

-26 FINANCIAL INSTRUMENTS
+25 FINANCIAL INSTRUMENTS